5x12/ppline/README.md

 		self.sum()
 		self.divide()
         self.show_result()
 ```

+In order for the ppline to work, you have to make sure that
+- your code is module-enabled (you have to have `__init__.py` in every directory with `.py` files that you desire to execute classes from;
+- the names of your steps in `.yml` are unique;

 After creating a configuration .yml file in your root directory, use the following command to trigger the pipeline in terminal: